Do Multimodal RAG Systems Leak Data? A Comprehensive Evaluation of Membership Inference and Image Caption Retrieval Attacks: (RQ1) MIA on mRAG

 \paragraph{Datasets } Similar to recent work such as~\citet{zhang2025textunveilingprivacyvulnerabilities}, we select \textbf{ROCOv2}~\cite{ruckertROCOv22024} and \textbf{Conceptual Captions}~\cite{sharma2018conceptual}, in addition to \textbf{MRAG-Bench}~\cite{hu2024mragbench} and \textbf{Pokemon Blip Captions}~\cite{pinkney2022pokemon}, to diversify image domains and visual characteristics (see ~\Cref{app:dataset} for details).
 The mRAG database is initialized with a base pool of samples defined for each dataset.
 To simulate potential data exposure, we insert 50\% of the test samples into the mRAG database at random as members, and evaluate the entire test set to determine whether membership can be inferred for both included and excluded samples.

+\Cref{tab:dataset_stats} presents the size of the test pool and the initial RAG pool.
+Final database size ($N$) includes half of the test pool randomly selected in addition to the initial RAG pool.

-\paragraph{Evaluation Metrics } Since MIA is formulated as a binary classification task, we assess model performance using standard metrics: accuracy, precision, recall, and F1-score.
+\paragraph{Evaluation Metrics } Since MIA is formulated as a binary classification task, we evaluate attack success using standard metrics: accuracy, precision, recall, and F1 score.
 In addition, we also report \textit{RAG accuracy} (RAG Acc) which evaluates the success of the mRAG pipeline in retrieving the correct entry from the mRAG database if present.
 We report the average results of three independent random runs for each experimental setting.